 Why worry about high blood pressure if you haven’t been diagnosed with it?
-Because, odds are, you eventually will be.

 “Over time, 90 percent of people in this country develop hypertension,” says Stephen Havas, professor of preventive medicine at the Northwestern University Feinberg School of Medicine.
 That’s because blood pressure typically creeps up as you age.

 1. What is high blood pressure?

 Blood pressure is the force that your blood exerts on the walls of the arteries it flows through, just like water flowing through a garden hose pushes against the hose’s walls.

 Your blood pressure consists of two numbers.
 Systolic—the higher number—is the pressure on blood vessel walls during a heartbeat.
 Diastolic—the lower number—is the pressure between beats.

 When people have high blood pressure—also called hypertension—it’s often because blood vessels are too rigid to expand when the heart pumps.

 2. Your risk rises before your blood pressure is “high.”

 Doctors diagnose patients with high blood pressure when their systolic pressure reaches 140 or their diastolic pressure hits 90.
 But rising pressure is a threat to your blood vessels before it crosses either of those lines.

 “People don’t realize that blood pressure higher than 120 over 80 is associated with increased risk,” says Havas.
 “Between ‘normal’ and ‘hypertension’ you have a huge number of heart disease and stroke deaths attributable to excess blood pressure.”